The DAO Baker Series. Chapter 4: Tokenized XTZ Explained

 So, all the time you use your dXTZ without transferring ownership, you continue to earn staking rewards with your underlying XTZ.

 You both earn liquidity fees and staking rewards, both interest on loans and staking rewards, anything that makes you money in Tezos DeFi, will simultaneously allow you to continue to earn staking rewards with dXTZ.
-You can truly have your cake and eat it too.
-DeFi 2.0.

 Any content found on this website named xtz.news is an opinion of the author who produced the content and is for information purposes only.
 Any information, or content found within the website xtz.news is not intended to be investment or financial advice.
 Find our full disclaimer here.